-The IT 4738 Income Tax Return The IT 4708 Composite Return The IT 1140 Withholding Return Filing date April 15th after year in which the entity's taxable year ends April 15th after year in which entity's taxable year ends 15th day of fourth month after close of fiscal year Can the return include resident investors?
+0 , The IT 4738 Income Tax Return The IT 4708 Composite Return The IT 1140 Withholding Return Filing date April 15th after year in which the entity's taxable year ends April 15th after year in which entity's taxable year ends 15th day of fourth month after close of fiscal year Can the return include resident investors?
 Yes All investors (owners) must be included Yes No Tax rate 3% For reporting periods that begin on or after 1/1/2023 5% for periods that begin in 2022.
-3.75% For reporting periods that begin on or after 1/1/2023 3% For reporting periods that begin on or after 1/1/2023 Can the return claim credits?
-No Yes No Can the return claim payments from other PTEs?
-No Yes No Non-resident Individual Investor Filing May file Ohio return May file Ohio return Must file Ohio return
+3.50% For reporting periods that begin on or after 1/1/2024 3% For reporting periods that begin on or after 1/1/2023 Can the return claim credits?
+No Yes No Can the return claim refundable PTE credits for payments made by another PTE?
+No Yes No Individual Investor Filings Nonresident May file Ohio IT 1040 Individual Income Tax Return Ohio resident Must file Ohio IT 1040 Individual Income Tax Return Nonresident May file Ohio IT 1040 Individual Income Tax Return Ohio resident Must file Ohio IT 1040 Individual Income Tax Return Nonresident investors must file Ohio IT 1040 Individual Income Tax Return

-NOTE: Credits cannot be claimed on the IT 1140 and IT 4738.
-However, a PTE can claim credit for such amounts on the IT 4708.
+Note: Credits cannot be claimed on the IT 1140 and IT 4738.
+However, a PTE can claim credits on the IT 4708.